fedlucchetti/mynotes/cingulate_cytoarchitecture.md

 - Multiscale examination of cytoarchitectonic similarity and human brain connectivity | Network Neuroscience | MIT Press :contentReference[oaicite:3]{index=3}
 - BigBrain 3D atlas of cortical layers: Cortical and laminar thickness gradients diverge in sensory and motor cortices | PLOS Biology :contentReference[oaicite:4]{index=4}
 - Bridging Cytoarchitectonics and Connectomics in Human Cerebral Cortex | Journal of Neuroscience :contentReference[oaicite:5]{index=5}

+# Cytoarchitectural Similarities of the Medial and Posterior Cingulate Cortex

+The medial and posterior cingulate cortices (MCC and PCC) share cytoarchitectural and functional characteristics with other high-level associative regions in the brain, such as the prefrontal and parietal cortices.
+These similarities enable the cingulate cortex to integrate cognitive, emotional, and motor functions effectively.

+## Medial Cingulate Cortex (MCC)
+- **Location and Structure**: Positioned between the anterior and posterior cingulate regions; divided into rostral and caudal parts.
+- **Function**: Involved in motor control, response selection, error monitoring, and adaptive decision-making.
+- **Cytoarchitecture**: Features prominent layers III and V with large pyramidal neurons, supporting its role in connecting cognitive control with motor functions.

+## Posterior Cingulate Cortex (PCC)
+- **Location and Structure**: Located behind the MCC; part of the default mode network (DMN).
+- **Function**: Engages in self-referential thinking, memory retrieval, and attention switching between internal thoughts and external stimuli.
+- **Cytoarchitecture**: Characterized by complex laminar structure and dense networks of large pyramidal neurons that facilitate connectivity with other associative regions.

+## Cytoarchitectural Similarities with Other Brain Regions
+- Both the MCC and PCC share laminar organization with other associative areas like the prefrontal and parietal cortices.
+- Prominent layers III and V in these regions support long-range connectivity, integrating sensory, cognitive, and motor functions.
+- The MCC and PCC act as central hubs, linking various brain networks involved in cognitive and emotional processing.

+## References
+1. Amunts, K., et al. (2013).
+"BigBrain: An Ultrahigh-Resolution 3D Human Brain Model." *Science*, 340(6139), 1472-1475. [doi:10.1126/science.1235381](https://doi.org/10.1126/science.1235381)
+2. Barbas, H. (2015).
+"General Cortical and Special Prefrontal Connections: Principles from Structure to Function." *Annual Review of Neuroscience*, 38, 269-289. [doi:10.1146/annurev-neuro-071714-033936](https://doi.org/10.1146/annurev-neuro-071714-033936)
+3. Van Essen, D.C., et al. (2013).
+"The Human Connectome Project: A Data Acquisition Perspective." *NeuroImage*, 62(4), 2222-2231. [doi:10.1016/j.neuroimage.2012.02.018](https://doi.org/10.1016/j.neuroimage.2012.02.018)
+4. Vogt, B.A., et al. (2006).
+"Cingulate Neurobiology and Disease." *Brain Structure and Function*, 211(3-4), 93-114. [doi:10.1007/s00429-006-0130-2](https://doi.org/10.1007/s00429-006-0130-2)